nikic/PHP-Parser/doc/4_Code_generation.markdown

 It is also possible to generate code using the parser, by first creating an Abstract Syntax Tree and then using the pretty printer to convert it to PHP code.
-To simplify code generation, the project comes with a set of builders for classes, interfaces, methods, functions, parameters and properties.
+To simplify code generation, the project comes with a set of builders for classes, interfaces, traits, methods, functions, parameters and properties.
 The builders allow creating node trees using a fluid interface, instead of instantiating all nodes manually.

 Here is an example: